Welcome to the Easy MTD help.

 Reloading the Figures File

-Before figures in a selected Excel (xlsx, xls, xlsm) file appear in the associated window, the sheet and cell (see fig. below) where each figure is located in the file must be determined.
+Before figures in a selected Excel (xlsx, xls, xlsm) file appear in the window where they are required, the sheet and cell (see figure below) where each figure is located in the file must be determined.

 Fig. Example Excel sheet and cell